raspberrypilearning/sweet-scroll/en/step_4.md

   </div>
 ```

-You should see the Text without any styling.
+You should see the heading text without any styling.

 ![Image of caption without styling](images/CaptionNoStyle.png)

 --- /task ---

-Next, add some CSS to style your new elements.
+Next, add some CSS rules to style your new elements.

 --- task ---
-Add a rule-set for the new div element ```caption```.
+Add a rule-set for the new `div` element called `caption`.
 ```css
 .caption {
   position: absolute;